roderickhsiao/react-aspect-ratio/README.md

 ## Why

 Most common use case is image loading.
 If you are not define dimensions for your image tag, browser will assume its a square size of image before image loaded.
-Hence you will see browser reflow your layout after image loaded.
+Hence you will see browser reflow your layout (layout shift) after image loaded.

 If you define a hard dimensions, it might not fit a responsive design.